How To Identify & Remove Mold On Wooden Furniture?

 Powdery White Mold on Wood furniture is more than a mere cosmetic concern; it’s a health hazard that demands attention.
 The presence of mold in your home, particularly on frequently used items like furniture, can have various health implications, especially for individuals with allergies, asthma, or compromised immune systems.

-Types of Mold Found on Wood
+Types of Mold on Wood

 Mold comes in an array of types, each with its own characteristics and potential health risks.
 Commonly found molds on wood include: